Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 >   --min {D,P,C,O,F,G,S}
 >                         Reads assigned at and below min rank will be recorded as being assigned to the min rank level.
 Default: S.
 >   -o OUTPUT_FP, --output_fp OUTPUT_FP
 >                         Path to the BIOM-format file.
 By default, the table will be in the HDF5 BIOM 2.x format.
-Users can output to a different format using the --fmt
+Users can output to a different format using the --fmt option.
->                         option.
 The output can also be gzipped using the --gzip option.
 Default path is: ./table.biom
->   --otu_fp OTU_FP       Create a file containing just the (NCBI) OTU IDs for use with a service such as phyloT (http://phylot.biobyte.de/) to generate a phylogenetic tree
->                         for use in downstream analysis such as UniFrac, iTol (itol.embl.de), or PhyloToAST (phylotoast.org).
+>   --otu_fp OTU_FP       Create a file containing just the (NCBI) OTU IDs for use with a service such as phyloT (http://phylot.biobyte.de/) to generate a phylogenetic tree for use in downstream analysis such as UniFrac, iTol (itol.embl.de), or PhyloToAST (phylotoast.org).
->   --fmt {hdf5,json,tsv}
->                         Set the output format of the BIOM table.
+>   --fmt {hdf5,json,tsv}      Set the output format of the BIOM table.
 Default is HDF5.
 >   --gzip                Compress the output BIOM table with gzip.
-HDF5 BIOM (v2.x) files are internally compressed by default, so this option is not needed when
->                         specifying --fmt hdf5.
+HDF5 BIOM (v2.x) files are internally compressed by default, so this option is not needed when specifying --fmt hdf5.
 >   --version             show program's version number and exit
 >   -v, --verbose         Prints status messages during program execution.
 > ~~~
 > {: .output}
 {: .solution}

-With the next command, we are going to create a table in [Biom](https://biom-format.org/) format from our two Kraken reports: `ERR2935805.report` and `JP4D.report`
+With the next command, we are going to create a table in [Biom](https://biom-format.org/) format from our two Kraken reports: `ERR2935805.report` and `JP4D.report`.

+We customise the command with a couple of flags:
+- `--fmt json` tells kraken-biom that we want the output table to be in JSON format as opposed to the default HDF5 BIOM2.x format
+- `-o metagenome.biom` means our output table will be named `metagenome.biom`

 ~~~
  kraken-biom ERR2935805.report JP4D.report --fmt json -o metagenome.biom